MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 The basic principle is that an ``instance`` links at least to one ``instance source`` (a scene-graph location).
 The instance will create a "copy" of this instance source.
-You can then set transformations overrides that will allow the instance having a different position, rotation, etc, than the source.
+You can then set transformations override that will allow the instance to have a different position, rotation, etc, than the source.
-Aditional attributes can also be set and used for shading to make the instance even more different than the source.
+Additional attributes can also be set and used for shading to make the instance even more different than the source.

 Instancing Methods
 ------------------

-Instancing comes in different flavor, that, similarly to all things, have specific ups and down.
-You render-engine may also supply alternative ways to produce instances so be sure to check its documentation on the topic.
+Instancing comes in different flavors, that, similarly to all things, have specific ups and downs.
+Your render-engine may also supply alternative ways to produce instances so be sure to check its documentation on the topic.

 Here is what the Katana documentation say about this: